 The American Cetacean Society has been dedicated to protecting whales since 1967.

 The Los Angeles Chapter has lectures September through May, excluding December.
-The LA Chapter has several ongoing projects that include the Gray Whale Cenus and Behavior Project and the Whale Watch Naturalist training program.
+The LA Chapter has several ongoing projects which include the Gray Whale Cenus and Behavior Project and the Cabrillo Whalewatch Naturalist training program.

-The ACS-LA Chapter is funded entirely through donations and via various fundraisers that include full-day whale watching trips and an annual rummage sale.
+The ACS-LA Chapter is funded entirely through donations and via various fundraisers that include full-day whale watching trips.
 To stay up-to-date on all upcoming activities and action alerts on issues associated with whales and dolphins, please sign up for the free ACS-LA email newsletter or keep up with our Facebook page.

 - Louisa Beck, Vice President & Secretary

 - M’Liz Callender, Treasurer

 - Kristen Kahl-Reno

 Donations help fund research and student travel grants.